Rappahannock County High School: Football

 As of 2022, the RCHS football program competes in the Virginia Independent Schools Football League where teams field 8-player teams, rather than the traditional 11-player formations on both offense and defense.
-The RCHS Panthers finished the 2022 season with an overall record of 6-5.
+The RCHS Panthers finished the 2022 season with an overall record of 6–5.

 Girls' Basketball

-On March 9, 2023 the RCHS Girls' Varsity Basketball team earned their first state title by defeating the Eastside Spartans 70-65 at the Class 1 State Championship game held at the Siegel Center at Virginia Commonwealth University.
+On March 9, 2023, the RCHS Girls' Varsity Basketball team earned their first state title by defeating the Eastside Spartans 70–65 at the Class 1 State Championship game held at the Siegel Center at Virginia Commonwealth University.

 Commit To Be Fit

 Commit to Be Fit is a school sponsored, grant funded program in Rappahannock County, Virginia.
 Through the generosity of the PATH Foundation, Commit to Be Fit was created to help promote healthier lifestyles for students, staff, and county residents/employees.
 All classes, workshops, and events are free of charge and held at the Rappahannock County Public Schools.

 Student Support Services

-RCHS features a designated school social worker.
-School social workers are trained mental health professionals with a degree in social work who provide services related to students’ and/or families’ social and emotional well-being, as well as structured support for adjustment to school and society.
-School Social Workers are a link between the home, school and community that can provide direct as well as indirect services to students, families, and school personnel to promote and support students’ academic and social success.